Mercury One has always been committed to helping those in their time of need.

 As of yesterday (12/4), 1,700 structures have been deemed at a total loss.
 Two fires remain active and are 31% and 42% contained.
 Four more bodies were found and the shelters are still completely full.

 Sevier County has not received a disaster declaration, which prevents this area from potentially receiving federal funds.
-This also means that the city and county has proclaimed that the residents are responsible for the removal of ash and debris from their properties as well as the disposal of it.
+This also means that the city and county have proclaimed that the residents are responsible for the removal of ash and debris from their properties as well as the disposal of it.
 However, the local dump will refuse the disposal of ash or burned materials due to the potential of embers starting new fires.

 Tennessee will have a tremendous amount of unmet needs in both response and recovery assistance to the affected areas.
 The outpouring of donations will need to be met with more warehousing for the goods being brought in.